+CALIFORNIA WESTERN SCHOOL OF LAW | San Diego

-Public Service Honors Program Career & Professional Development Office
+Public Service Program

+Career & Professional Development Office

 What is the Public Service Program?

-California Western's Public Service Program recognizes California Western students who provide volunteer legal services to city, county, state, and federal government organizations, including the judiciary, after completion of their first-year coursework.
-Upon completion of a minimum of 50 hours of documented volunteer legal services, over the course of a period between March 1 through February 28th of the following year, students are eligible for Public Service Honors Program recognition.
+California Western's Public Service Program recognizes California Western students who provide volunteer legal services to city, county, state and federal government organizations, including the judiciary, after the completion of their 1L year.
+Upon completion of a minimum of 50 hours of documented volunteer legal services (exclusive of training), over the course of no more than two consecutive trimesters, students are eligible for Public Service Program recognition.
 What Do I Get from This?

-In addition to obtaining quality practical legal training, students who complete the Public Service Honors Program requirements are eligible for the following:

-- 1. Induction into the Public Service Honors Society at the annual recognition ceremony, honoring students who completed at least 50 hours of public service, at qualifying employer(s); - 2.
-Official notation on their transcripts - 3.
-Award certificate of completion and appreciation signed by the Dean; and - 4.
-Graduation regalia (cord).
+In addition to obtaining quality practical legal training, students who complete the Public Service Program requirements are eligible for the following: - 1.
+Induction into the Public Service Honors Society at an annual recognition ceremony honoring students who completed at least 50 hours of public service during the preceding year, which is attended by members of the legal and academic community; - 2.
+Official notation on their transcripts of membership in the Public Service Honors Society; and - 3.
+Award certificates signed by the Dean of the law school.
 NOTE: Students are not eligible for recognition if they receive pay or academic credit for their service.
 What is Required?

-- 1. After securing your public service legal position, obtain Public Service Tracking Instructions from the CPDO. - 2.
-Keep track of volunteer time and record the services you provide to the organization on the online tracking program, Track it Forward. - 3.
-Upon completion of volunteer work with the organization, submit verification via Track It Forward.
-Time Log must be signed by the Supervising Attorney.

-NOTE: Students are not eligible for recognition if they receive pay or academic credit for their service.
-If you have any questions, please email Bhashini Weerasinghe, Assistant Director of Pro Bono & Public Service at bweerasinghe@cwsl.edu.

-Examples of Participating Organizations